athkishore/chikkadb-website/src/content/docs/mongodb-compatibility.md

 ## BSON Data Compatibility
 ChikkaDB stores data in SQLite as text JSON, or in SQLite's internal JSONB format, so certain types in BSON cannot be represented natively.
-Given this limitation, ChikkaDB ensures that unsupported BSON types are correctly handled by storing the [Extended JSON representation](https://www.mongodb.com/docs/manual/reference/mongodb-extended-json/) of those values.
+To overcome this limitation, ChikkaDB ensures that unsupported BSON types are correctly handled by storing the [Extended JSON representation](https://www.mongodb.com/docs/manual/reference/mongodb-extended-json/) of those values.